top of page

 Across success and suffering.

-Across professional coherence and personal fragmentation.
+Across coherence and fragmentation.

 Humans are not fixed.